Changelog¶

 .

-If you were relying on these details to implement your own ansi printing, it is recommended that you use a package like
+If you were relying on these details to implement your own ANSI printing, it is recommended that you use a package like

 colorama